rynB2/VCG-Auction-System/README.md

 Requires the ActressMAS library

-Main logic is contained in AuctionAgent.cs
+Main logic is contained in MAS/AuctionAgent.cs